mkwatson/PagePrompt/README.md

 ---

-With PagePrompt, you can streamline gathering context from various content types and start chat sessions with better-prepared prompts in just a few clicks.
+With PagePrompt, you can streamline gathering context from various content types and start chat sessions with full-page context in just a few clicks.